debs-obrien/debbie.codes/content/articles/nuxt-fetching-graphql-queries.md

 description: Fetching graphQL queries
 image: photo-1516979187457-637abb4f9353?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop
 provider: imgix
-tags: [Nuxt, GraphQL, Apollo, all]
+tags: [nuxt, GraphQL, Apollo, all]
 ---

 How to fetch data from graphQL without having to use libraries such as apollo